vindia/dutch-business-guides/dissolve-personal-holding/how-to-dissolve-your-personal-holding.md

 All these need to be printed out, and sent to your nearest KvK office via snail mail.
 [Find the right address here](https://www.kvk.nl/over-de-kvk/over-het-handelsregister/postadressen/).

+> There's also a form 17b.
+In this case of a turbo liquidation, you do not need to submit that form.

 ### 1. Fill in form 17a
 It's quite a long one, but there's not that much to fill in.
 [Grab it from their website](https://www.kvk.nl/download/Formulier-17a-ontbinding-vennootschap-rechtspersoon-of-maatschap_tcm109-365610.pdf) and fill it in.